jwarz/data-scientists-tools/introduction-to-statistics-in-r/readme.md

 >
 > Which sample is most likely to have been taken from a uniform
 > distribution?<br> <br> ✅ A<br> ⬜ B<br> ⬜ C<br>

+Impressive identification!
+Since the histogram depicts a sample and not the actual probability distribution, each outcome won’t happen the exact same number of times due to randomness, but they’re similar in number.

 ## Expected value vs. sample mean